aartoni/n249/installation.md

     /dev/<microsd>3      1128448 1390591  262144  128M 83 Linux
     /dev/<microsd>4      1390592 8388607 6998016  3.3G 83 Linux

-> Note: the last partition can be extended to the end of the microSD card
+> Note: the last partition may be larger or smaller depending on the microSD card size.

 Format the four partitions in ext4.